Whether you’re becoming a first-time landlord or you’re a long-term property investor, we’re here to smooth the way to a better buy to let mortgage

 - A complete business plan with commentary

 Whether you’re acting as a limited company or working as a landlord under your name, gaining expert advice and support to ensure you’re doing it all the right way is step one.
-At Think Plutus, we guarantee you access to the right help and offer all the feedback needed to expand your portfolio the right way.
+At Think Plutus, we guarantee you access to the right help and offer all the feedback needed to expand your property portfolio the right way.

 The small print

 If you’re already a landlord, or you’ve researched what it takes to be a landlord in the UK, then you’ve likely already come across Section 24.
 Since April 2017, various tax changes and regulations have been amended, which may result in landlords being pushed into high tax brackets, and even losing certain benefits they once had.
 It’s important to understand the regulations before becoming a landlord if it’s something you’re considering.

 Some of the most significant changes that Section 24 included were:

 - Landlords with furnished properties can no longer claim 10% wear and tear allowance.
 Instead, this amount is now based on the actual cost to the landlord as a result of wear and tear

 - Mortgage interest can now only be used for tax relief at the basic income tax rate, as opposed to the highest rate of tax overall